Shubham0315/Kubernetes/Deployments and ReplicaSets/README.md

 End process is we create deployment which rolls out RS which creates no of pods defined in deployment.yml with auto healing capability on our K8S Cluster
 -

+- Deployments also provide us with rolling updates.
+If weve 4 replicas/pods and we changed image of pod, RS gets changed.
+So in the meantime we might get downtime issue.
+  - Deployment here provides rolling updates using which it says 1st pod is running, till then other pod is gettng updated so application doesnt face any downtime
+-
 Practical Demo
 -
+- For one pod we cannot assign all traffic, so we create traffic.
+So to manage replicas there is 'Replication Controller'
 - To list everything running (all resources) on our K8S cluster :- **kubectl get all**
 - To list for all the namespaces :- **kubectl get all -A**
 - If we create pod and it gets deleted or we delete it, user trying to access our application will face issues as they're outside our K8S cluster.
 After deleting if we try "minikube ssh" we cannot access the application and curl into it.